systemd/systemd/docs/HACKING.md

 ```

 With the extension set up, we can create the launch.json file in the .vscode/ directory to tell the VSCode
 debugger how to attach to the systemd instance running in our mkosi container/VM.
-Create the file and add the
+Create the file, and possibly
-following contents:
+the directory, and add the following contents:

 ```json
 {